|Name of Company||Northern Capital Insurance Company|

 A letter is included in each check mailed providing instructions on requesting a change in the payee, a change of name, or a change of address.

-The deadline to request such change is April 25, 2018.
+The deadline to request such change was April 25, 2018.

 Funds are not sufficient to distribute assets to lower priority classes.This is anticipated to be the only distribution.